Joseph-Heetel/BlazorChat/Documentation/setup.md

 ## Build and Run

 Configure compiler flags and optional environment variables if you want.
 Initialise your dotnet environment and Build the project.
 Whenever the database service does not find the required tables present it creates those and adds some default data.

-Open your browser and navigate to [https:://localhost:7196/chat](https:://localhost:7196/chat), then authenticate with `testuser` and `password`.
+Open your browser and navigate to [https:://localhost:7196/chat](https:://localhost:7196/chat).
+You may need to trust the dev environment https certificate (`dotnet dev-certs https --trust`).

+In the chat login page, authenticate with `testuser` and `password`.
 Refer to the AdminApi to generate and configure more users.

 (You can connect from other devices in the local network via `https://<HostingComputersLocalIp>:7196/chat`)